 She is currently completing an article on 'Scots in the Medical Worlds of France and The Netherlands in the Early Enlightenment', which will focus on Robert Sibbald, Andrew Balfour and Archibald Pitcairne.

-She is a member of the Romantic National Song Network, led by Professor Kirsteen McCue, University of Glasgow, and funded by the Royal Society of Edinburgh (2017-19).
+She was a member of the Romantic National Song Network, led by Professor Kirsteen McCue, University of Glasgow, and funded by the Royal Society of Edinburgh (2017-19).

 2003-13: Her research on literature and music in the Atlantic world was supported by grants from the Carnegie Trust for the Universities of Scotland (2003, 2009, 2012, and 2013) and the British Academy (2004-6).